-The Sony A7sIII has a very unique setup with dual UHS-II SD card slots that can also take the CFexpress Type A cards.
-But you might not need CFexpress cards.
+The Sony A7sIII has a unique setup with dual UHS-II SD card slots that can also take the CFexpress Type A cards.
+But you might not need CFexpress cards if you already have V90 UHS-II cards.
 This guide will help you find the best memory cards for the Sony A7sIII and hopefully save you some money.

-You only need CFexpress type A cards if you record S&Q at fast frame rates with XAVC S-I.
+You won’t need CFexpress type A cards even if you record S&Q at fast frame rates with XAVC S-I. However, they will ensure smooth performance as most of them now guarantee a 200MB/s or even a 400MB/s minimum write speed.
+They’ve also come down a lot in price.

-UHS-II cards usually have two-speed classes associated with them, V90 and V60.
+UHS-II SD Cards usually have two-speed classes associated with them, V90 and V60.

 Recommended Memory Cards | A7sIII Speeds | USB-C Write | USB-C Read | See Price |